wychen/dom-distiller/heuristics/distillable/README.md

 When comparing the features extracted from the original page, the error rate would be higher because the feature extractions by JS and native code are done at different events, and the DOM could change dynamically.
-On the other hand, features extracted from MHTML archive should be exactly the same, but we still have rare cases when these two implementations mismatch.
+On the other hand, features extracted from MHTML archive should be exactly the same.
+However, due to issues like https://crbug.com/586034, MHTML is not fully offline, and the results can be non-deterministic.
+Sadly there are currently no good way in webdriver to force offline behavior.
+Other than that, mismatches between the two implementations should be regarded as bugs.

 `check_distilled_mhtml.py` compares the distilled content from the original page with the distilled content from the MHTML archive.